 We opted to do a trek in the Andes with Andina Travel.
 During our entire time with these guys, we didn’t come across a single other tourist.
 We hiked for three full days in the mountains, reaching over 4,500mtrs, camping under a million stars and eating like Inca royalty.
 There are so many tour operators offering alternatives to the classic Inca trail.

 *Just a note on travel insurance.
 Many companies have a height limit of around 3,500 meters.
 Before leaving home double check with your insurance company if there are any limits and if you need to purchase additional cover.
+We use and recommend WorldNomads for your basic travel about 3,500 meters.

 How to buy trekking gear in Cusco